multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 * Laurent Mascarilla, MIA, University of La Rochelle, La Rochelle, France

 #### Task Schedule
-* 15 June 2022: Data release <!-- # Replace XX with your date.
+* June 2022: Data released <!-- # Replace XX with your date.
 We suggest setting the date in June-July.
 31 July is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
 * 8 November 2022: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
 * 10 November 2022: Results returned  <!-- Replace XX with your date.
 Latest possible should be 23 November-->
 * 28 November 2022: Working notes paper  <!-- Fixed.
 Please do not change.-->